_ [Contents]

 The converse corollary is that if you think the code is going to be re-used even once, the comments are a break-even proposition.
 If the number of re-uses exceeds one, then the comments pay off very handsomely.

 True story: One of the first nontrivial programs I ever wrote was a communication program, sort of a primitive version of Kermit or Telnet.
 It was written in assembly language.
 I started writing it after dinner one day, and finished it before midnight.
 I never dreamed that anyone but me would ever use it ... but five years later it was still in use by significant numbers of people, including my friends and employees.
-The wanted to add some features to the program, but they couldn’t.
-They discovered that the source file contained exactly zero comments, and teased me about this.
-The program was the perfect unhappy medium: It was good enough that nobody wanted to stop using it, yet it was limited enough that they could rightfully complain about it, and the code was so inscrutable that extending it would have been harder than writing a replacement from scratch.
+They wanted to add some features to the program, but they couldn’t.
+They discovered that the source file contained exactly zero comments, and teased me about this mercilessly.
+The program was a lose/lose/lose proposition: It was good enough that nobody wanted to stop using it, yet it was limited enough that they could rightfully complain about it, and the code was so inscrutable that extending it would have been harder than writing a replacement from scratch.

 In general, given my choice of self-fulfilling prophecies, I choose the prophecy that has the happiest outcome.
 In particular, I comment my code.